yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 *MAC input*

-The MAC address is then plug to the weird looking magic string.
+The MAC address is then plugged to the weird looking magic string.
 It does:

 ```c
 sprintf(buff1, "%2X%2X%2X%2X%2X%2X555043444541554C5450415353504852415345",